SatoshiumAI/satoshium-us/beacon/records/README.md

 → Unpublished
 ```

-does not create a public Register entry.
+does not create a public Records listing.

 ---

 # Restricted Signals

-A valid Discovery Signal may remain outside the public Register when publication or continuing public representation is restricted by governance.
+A valid Discovery Signal may remain outside Beacon Records when publication or continuing public representation is restricted by governance.

 Potential reasons may include: